 Collect a variety of glassware, plates, bowls, and small bowls.
 Mix and match different colors to make beautiful glass garden flowers.
 Look in your cupboards, thrift stores, yard sales, and flea markets to find inexpensive and pretty glass to use.

 If the glass you find will not work for the flowers, it may work for a garden glass bird feeder project.

-After collecting the dishes, plates, and glassware, wash them in hot soapy water.
+After collecting the glass dishes, plates, and other glassware, wash them in hot soapy water.
 Allow them to dry completely.